UBS Mayu: As HMBS Mayu

 General Aung San accepted the transfer of the ship on behalf of the Government of Burma.
 During his acceptance speech, he renamed her to HMBS Mayu, after Mayu River in Arakan state to honour officers and men of Burma Royal Naval Volunteer Reserve, who fought against Imperial Japanese forces at the river during the Second World War.
 Lieutenant Commander Khin Maung Bo was the first commanding officer of HMBS Mayu.
 She took part in a 25 gun salute along with HMS Birmingham on 4 January 1948 to mark Burma's independence from the British colonial rule.

 As UBS Mayu

-On 29 August 1948, was transferred permanently to the Burmese Navy as a free gift and she was officially renamed as UBS Mayu.
+On 29 August 1948, was transferred permanently to the Burma Navy as a free gift and she was officially renamed UBS Mayu.

 UBS Mayu fought alongside other ships of Burmese Navy and units of Burma Army in various battles during the turbulent years that followed Burmese independence in 1948.
 She was involved in the following battles: